Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 The best alternative to the open-source Keycloak solution is a fully integrated and cloud native Identity and Access Management solution offering end-to-end service.
 Such an authentication solution should include at least the following features:

-Engity is such a fully integrated cloud based IAM provider with a special focus on the European Mittelstand, start-ups as well as grown-up.
+Engity is such a fully integrated cloud based IAM provider with a special focus on the European Mittelstand, start-ups as well as grown-ups.
 Furthermore, Engity has invented the so-called environment technology to support the flexible roll-out of various use cases within one database or directory.
-For more information about Engity's product offering, please visit our homepage.
+For more information about Engity’s product offering, please visit our homepage.

 What are the Differences between Keycloak & fully integrated cloud based IAM solutions?